RichByte492/Project-V/README.md

 ## Project-V
-Simple Machine Learning Model to see Patterns in House Prices
+Simple Machine Learning Model to see Patterns in House Prices (The site uses Tensor flow js so no need for installations ! :) )

 ## Key Features
 - **Data Preparation:** We’ll clean and preprocess our dataset, effectively handling missing values, outliers, and categorical data.